 Part 8 — Special managers (Corporations Act Part 5.4B)

-8.1 Application for appointment of special manager (Corporations Act s.
+8.1.
+Application for appointment of special manager (Corporations Act s.
 484)

 (1) An application by a liquidator for the appointment of a special manager in relation to a company must state the powers which, in the liquidator’s opinion, should be entrusted by the Court to the special manager.